 Installing Let’s Encrypt client

-Let’s Encrypt greatly simplifies server management by automating obtaining certificates and configuring web services to use them.
-The client is fully-featured and extensible for the Let’s Encrypt Certificate Authority or any other CA that supports the ACME protocol.
+Let’s Encrypt greatly simplifies server management by automating the obtaining of certificates and configuring web services to use them.
+The client is fully featured and extensible for the Let’s Encrypt Certificate Authority or any other CA that supports the ACME protocol.

 You will also need to have nginx installed and running.
-Of course, if you are adding certificates onto a previously configured web host this would already be installed.
+Of course, if you are adding certificates onto a previously configured web host, this will already be installed.

-Then install the certbot client itself with the following command.
+Then, install the certbot client using the following command.

 sudo yum install certbot python2-certbot-nginx